Skip to content

 We recommend you plant your trees within a few days of collection, or by the end of December at the latest.
 This will give them the best chance of surviving and thriving.
 Before planting, keep trees in a cool location, making sure the roots stay covered and protected so they don't dry out.

-Plant trees at least 1.5m away from built structures, and consider the soil type and tree height, plus above and below ground services (water pipes and power lines).
+Plant trees at least 5m away from buildings, and consider the soil type and tree height, plus above and below ground services (water pipes and power lines).

 You cannot plant your trees on highways verges